legalpageorg/legalpage/README.md

 ### 2. Verify ownership of your domain
 Every legal page is bound to a domain.
-To verify that you own your domain create a TXT record that points to your legal page repository.
+To verify that you own a domain create a TXT record that points to your legal page repository.

 Host: legalpage
 Value: YOUR REPOSITORY URL (eg. https://github.com/legalpageorg/legalpage)